awsdocs/aws-cdk-guide/v2/cdk_pipeline.md

 cdk init app --language go
 ```

-After the app has been created, also enter the following command to instll the AWS Construct Library modules required by the app\.
+After the app has been created, also enter the following command to install the AWS Construct Library modules that the app requires\.

 ```
 go get